DanteAlighierin/foot/README.md

 # ![Logo: a terminal with a foot shaped prompt](icons/hicolor/48x48/apps/foot.png) foot

 The fast, lightweight and minimalistic Wayland terminal emulator.
+## Note: this is a just a mirror of the original repository located [here](https://codeberg.org/dnkl/foot0).

 ## Index